barbarafelizardo/.github/profile/README.md

 - Artificial Intelligence (AI): F-Boat has the computing power of nVidia to assist in artificial intelligence tasks.

 - Automation: The F-Boat project is a tangible demonstration of UFF's commitment to investing in technologies with integrated systems that interact with each other.
-Below are some of the Arduino codes responsible for part of our boat's automation.\
+Below are some of the Arduino codes responsible for part of our boat's automation:\
 <https://github.com/medialab-fboat/actuators-code-arduino-mega-and-arduino-uno-version>\
 <https://github.com/medialab-fboat/actuators-code-just-arduino-mega-version>